 Walk up this flight of steps till you reach a dead end.
 That should be your first sign that this isn’t your average hike.
-Climb up the slanted rock on the left and bushwhack your way till you see a clearing, and the trail.
-Now simply follow this trail as it makes its way up.
-This part of the hike has some amazing views of Deep Water Bay on the left, and Mount Nicholson behind.
+Climb up the slanted rock on the left and bushwhack your way till you see a clearing and the trail.
+Now simply follow this trail as it goes up.
+This part of the hike has some amazing views of Deep Water Bay on the left, and Mount Nicholson towards the back.

 The trail from here is relatively easy and flat.
 However, it does get very narrow in parts.
 You will need to pay attention to where you step or else you might end up slipping.
 So, be extra careful!
 Also, you’ll notice a cast iron pipe running along the side of the trail.
 Make a mental note of the pipe as it proved to be my guide later on in the hike.